jkrick77/Comcast_Samples/Using_Facebook_Graph_API_Explorer.md

 You can construct a query using Graph API Explorer's Query builder bar.

 1. Search for a field name by entering text in the **Search** field, or add a field by selecting it from the drop-down list.
 2. Click **Submit**.

 ![Facebook Graph API Explorer ](http://jkrick.com/markdown_image/graph_get_98.png)

 <ol start="3">
-<li>Note that the query returns only those fields that are selected in the Query builder bar.
+<li>Note that the query returns only those fields that are selected in the Query builder bar.</li>
 </ol>

 ![Facebook Graph API Explorer ](http://jkrick.com/markdown_image/graph_get_33.png)